13 Step Path

 began over 30 years ago, and along with it our 13-Step Path.

-The Sacred Circle has a strong commitment to recovery & reclaiming
+The Sacred Circle maintains a strong commitment to the Goddess and

-the Divine Feminine.
-It was born out of a growing need for women to
+the principles of 12-Step Recovery.
+It was born out of a growing need

-back away from the patriarchal belief systems that keep us codependent
+for women to back away from the patriarchal belief systems that keep us

-and dysfunctional, while reclaiming our power within to heal at the
+codependent and dysfunctional while reclaiming our power within to

-deepest levels.
-Like any collective working together for change and
+heal at the deepest levels.
+Like any collective working together for change

-transformation, our bonds of love & trust have developed, strengthened
+and transformation, bonds of love & trust have developed, strengthened

 and deepened through the years.
 Today, we not only enjoy a solid core